matc-cs-chris/upgrade/README.md

 9) Watch the console, it may warn that some student setup should be verified
 10) Once done, the program will say it's complete and provide a filepath to the .csv you've created
 11) This output should have everything you need to easily copy into imports for brightspace! :)

+-Possible Future Features-
+1) ignore validation warnings for certain students
+2) print out a report of just one student (FERPA-friendly)
+3) a csv you can directly plug into brightspace import
+4) etc.